A Decomposition Analysis of Diffusion Over a Large Network: Monte Carlo Simulations

+For the Monte Carlo simulations, we have estimated $\hat \Delta_S$ as in (\ref{hat Delta S}).
+Recall that $F$ is chosen to be the distribution function of $N(0,1)$.
 The results of the finite sample coverage probabilities for the confidence intervals are shown in Table \ref{table-em2}.
-When we use 50 households per village, the coverage probability exhibits a slight under coverage probability.
-However, this coverage probability is improved when the number of households is increased to 200 households.
+When we use 50 households per village, the coverage probability exhibits slight under coverage.
+However, this coverage probability improves when the number of households is increased to 200 households.

 Interestingly, the effect of increase in the number of the households per village depends on $\alpha$, i.e., whether the cross-sectional dependence structure of the covariates is similar to the contact network or not.
 When it is similar to the contact network ($\alpha = 1$), the increase in the number of the households increases the length of the confidence intervals.
 On the other hand, when it is very different from the contact network ($\alpha = 0$), the increase leads to a shorter length of the confidence intervals.
 Thus, it appears that when the cross-sectional dependence structure of the covariates is aligned with the contact network, the increase in the sample size seems to magnify the standard error in the confidence interval.